Back to Blink Guides

 What's Included

-• Existing outdoor junction box at eave
+• Existing outdoor junction box at the eave

 • Wiring in good condition and grounded

-• Breaker labeled clearly at panel
+• Breaker clearly labeled at the panel

 • Blink account already created

-• Smartphone with Blink app
+• Smartphone with the Blink app ready

-• Wall plate style compatible with included bracket
+• Wall-plate style compatible with the bracket

 Got your materials ready?
 Here's what to check first.